stencila/libcore/js/README.md

 In the revelant `.fun.xml` file (an existing one, or one which you created above) add a `<implem language="js">` element under `<implems>`.
 This registers the implementation with the Stencila execution engine.

-Create the Javascript function in the relevant `./src/*.js` file with the same name as the Mini function e.g. `function sum(x)...` for `sum.fun.xml`.
+Create the Javascript function in the relevant `./src/*.js` file with the same name as the function e.g. `function sum(x)...` for `sum.fun.xml`.

-If your implementation overloads parameter types then you need to add those type names to the function signature. e.g. `function sum_arraynumber(x)`, `function sum_matrixnumber(x)`
+If your implementation overloads parameter types then you will need to handle that in the implementation.

 Currently, the following are available in the global environment: